jmcastelo/MorphogenCV/README.md

 ## Description of the user interface

 The user interface is divided into two separate windows: the control window and the global output image window.
 The first one presents three tabs: general, pipelines and plots.
-These tabs contain the controls to change the options and parameters of the system, and take actions on it The second one displays the resulting global output image.
+These tabs contain the controls to change the options and parameters of the system, and take actions on it.
+The second one displays the resulting output image.
 This window can be zoomed in and out and its controls are quite self-descriptive.
 One can take screenshots by pressing the "floppy disk" icon.

 ### General tab